 If you're a regular reader of my blog, you'll notice that this article is different.
 After all, I don't usually offer relationship advice to my readers.

 Be that as it may, I am uniquely qualified to help you with your diamond quest and improve your relationship.
-Besides having 35+ years' experience as a diamond buyer, I'm also a certified Hypnotherapist and specialize in Strategic Intervention.
+Besides having 35+ years of experience as a diamond buyer, I'm also a certified hypnotherapist specializing in Strategic Intervention.

 Under those circumstances, I've helped many people create better relationships and improve their lives in many other ways.
-Consequently, it makes sense to discuss these topics because an engagement ring is a symbol of your relationship.
+Consequently, it makes sense to discuss these topics because an engagement ring symbolizes your relationship.

 In that case, this is the beginning of a series of articles on the nature of relationships.
-Of course, we're going to start with the diamond engagement ring's symbolism since that's why people come to Nice Ice Diamonds.
+Of course, we will start with the diamond engagement ring's symbolism since that's why people come to Nice Ice Diamonds.